e-n-f/wchar-clarification-request/README.md

 ## 6.2.6 Representations of types

 > 5. Certain object representations need not represent a value of the object type.
 If the stored value of an object has such a representation and is read by an lvalue expression that does not have byte type, the behavior is undefined.
 If such a representation is produced by a side effect that modifies all or any part of the object by an lvalue expression that does not have character type, the behavior is undefined.<sup>50)</sup> Such a representation is called a trap representation.

+## 6.3.1.1 Boolean, bytes, and integers

+(change to heading)

+## 6.3.2.3 Pointers

+> 7. A pointer to an object type may be converted to a pointer to a different object type.
+If the resulting pointer is not correctly aligned<sup>69)</sup> for the referenced type, the behavior is undefined.
+Otherwise, when converted back again, the result shall compare equal to the original pointer.
+When a pointer to an object is converted to a pointer to a byte type, the result points to the lowest addressed byte of the object.
+Successive increments of the result, up to the size of the object, yield pointers to the remaining bytes of the object.